Kunlong1994/lab3/Lab-06.md

 ```
 If files are missing, or you are not in the correct folder, then change to the correct folder location and try to re-run the instructions from the tutorial.

-Second, make sure that you are connected to RedRover, the same network as the interaction engine.
+Second, make sure that your laptop is connected to RedRover, the same network as the Pi.
 This type of server is typically only routed/addressable locally, i.e., when you are on the same network.

 ## Understanding the code